-In the latest edition of Legal 500, James is recommended as a Leading junior and is recommended for delivering “clear written opinions”.
+In the latest edition of Legal 500, James is recommended as a Leading junior “He fights his cases assertively and effectively”.

 - Acting as sole counsel against leading counsel for an IFA in respect of advice to invest money into commercial property funds prior to the global financial crisis (instructed by CMS Cameron McKenna LLP).

 - Acting for a Third Party SIPP trustee in a claim brought by a high net worth individual against his former financial advisors (with Daniel Shapiro, instructed by CMS Cameron McKenna LLP).

 - Successfully defended a trustee in bankruptcy against a professional negligence claim brought by the bankrupt (instructed by Browne Jacobson).

 - Wembridge Claimants & Ors v East Sussex Fire & Rescue Service EWHC 2331 (QB) – Representing the Defendant in the multi-party litigation following the Marlie farm fire in which two firemen were killed after a huge explosion caused by negligently stored fireworks (with Lord Faulks QC and Muhammed Haque QC) (instructed by Clyde & Co).
 Since judgment, James was instructed on his own to deal with the remaining quantum issues, which have now been compromised.